New Orleans' pumps aren't all working. It couldn't come at a worse time.

-New Orleans is facing down its first Category 3 hurricane since Katrina decimated the city 12 years ago, and three of the city’s five power turbines are out.
-In addition, 15 of the Crescent City’s 120 pumps remain offline due to repairs.

-With Hurricane Harvey expected to dump heavy rainfall on a city that flooded just two weeks ago, precipitation alone could result in immense damage.
+As a major hurricane churns in the Gulf of Mexico, New Orleans is facing the biggest threat to public safety since Katrina ravaged the city 12 years ago.
+With a large number of pumps and turbines out of service, it is not clear if the city is ready for Hurricane Harvey, and the city is studying emergency evacuation plans.

+Three of the five power turbines that power the 120 pumps that are supposed to keep the low-lying city from being swamped by rainwater are not working.
+And 15 of those pumps were offline because of repairs.

-Earlier this month, substantial rainfall caused the Lakeview and Mid-City neighborhoods to flood, some areas soaking in knee-deep water because the city’s pump and drainage systems were not at full capacity.
+Earlier this month, substantial rainfall caused the Lakeview and Mid-City neighborhoods to flood, soaking some areas in knee-deep water because the city’s pump and drainage systems were not at full capacity.
+Harvey is expected to pour another five to 10 inches of rain on the city.

 Nonetheless, the mayor confirmed that they were at "diminished capacity."

-“The Sewerage and Water Board and contractors are now working 24/7 to repair all power and all pumps at the Sewerage and Water Board,” said Mayor Mitch Landrieu at a Thursday press conference.
+"The Sewerage and Water Board and contractors are now working 24/7 to repair all power and all pumps,” Landrieu said at a Thursday news conference.
 “Since early August, we’ve brought one turbine back online, we’ve repaired three major pumps and secured and mobilized 26 backup generators.”

 His office declined to confirm the city's pumping capacity when NBC News reached out for comment Wednesday.

-Note: CORRECTION (8:04 p.m.
-ET, Aug.
-24): An earlier version of this story misstated what Meteorologist Frank Giannasca had said about the storm forecast.
-New Orleans is expected to get the most rain Sunday through Tuesday, not on Friday and Saturday.